iter8-tools/iter8/doc_files/iter8_install.md

 Note that the URL above points to the GitHub branch and tag corresponding to your desired release in the documentation repository.

 **Note on Prometheus:** In order to make assessments, _iter8_analytics_ needs to query metrics collected by Istio and stored on Prometheus.
-The default values for the helm chart parameters (used in the quick installation) point _iter8_analytics_ to Prometheus at `http://prometheus.istio-system:9090`, which is the default internal Kubernetes URL of Prometheus installed as an Istio addon.
-If your Istio installation is shipping metrics to a different Prometheus installation, you need to set the _iter8-analytics_ Helm chart parameter `iter8Config.metricsBackendURL` to your Prometheus `host:port`.
+The default values for the helm chart parameters (used in the quick installation) point _iter8_analytics_ to Prometheus at `http://prometheus.istio-system:9090` (the default internal Kubernetes URL of Prometheus installed as an Istio addon) without specifying the need for authentication.
+If your Istio installation is shipping metrics to a different Prometheus installation, or if you need to configure authentication to access Prometheus, you need to set appropriate _iter8-analytics_ Helm chart parameters.
+Look for the Prometheus-related parameters in the _iter8-analytics_ Helm chart's `values.yaml` file.

 ### Verify the installation